kevin-kang-tido/hyperledger-fabric-spring-api/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 export FABRIC_CFG_PATH=$PWD/../config/
 ```

-Run the following command to import functions from the `envVar.sh` script into your terminal.
+Run the following command to import functions from the `envVar.sh` scripts into your terminal.
 These functions allow you to act as either test network organization.

 ```
 . ./scripts/envVar.sh